 “Lull reconfigured the theory of representation that previously relied on the complex web of resemblances, as it had been handed down to him through ancient and medieval transmission” (100).

 The Stanford Encyclopaedia’s entry for Ramon Llull illustrates the wheel, its variants, tables and complicated and occult nomenclature.
 Even a cursory glance shows how wedded this kind of rationality is to a mimetic view of the universe, as if representing or imitating higher realities.

 Alberti’s cipher wheel has similarities, but departs from Llull’s memory wheel in significant ways, not only in its purpose but its format.
 The cipher wheel is more in harmony with the combinatorial instrumentality of the Gutenberg revolution, to be reviewed next time …

-- Alberti, Giovanni Battista.
+- Alberti, Leon Battista.
 2010.
 De Componendis Cifris.
 In Kim Williams, Lionel March, and Stephen R. Wassell (eds.), The Mathematical Works of Leon Battista Alberti: 169–187.
 Basel: Springer Basel.

 - Alberti, Leon Battista.
 1996.
 On the Art of Building in Ten Books.
 Trans.
 Joseph Rykwert, Neil Leach, and Robert Tavernor.
 Cambridge, Mass.: MIT Press.
 First published in Latin in c.
 1450.